-Live dealer blackjack brings all the excitement of real live casino gaming direct to your living room via a live stream from a studio positioned right on the casino floor.
-Real live human dealers dealing real cards but all bets are done virtually.
-Bringing the best of both worlds, live dealer blackjack allows you to interact with the dealer and sometimes other players but games move a bit quicker as all payouts are done automatically so there is no need for the dealer to shuffle around with any chips or payments.
+Live dealer blackjack brings all the excitement of real live casino gaming direct to your living room via a live stream from a studio located right on an Atlantic City casino floor.
+Real live human dealers deal out real cards but all bets are done virtually.
+Bringing the best of both worlds, live dealer blackjack allows you to interact with the dealer and sometimes other players.
+Games move a bit quicker as all payouts are done automatically and the process is streamlined.

 Live dealer games will have higher limits than your typical online blackjack game but will still typically be lower than most retail casino minimums.

 Here are a few tips to keep in mind when deciding on how to proceed with your blackjack hand:

 - When deciding on your next move, always assume that the dealer’s facedown card is a 10.